hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 helm install blockscout ./charts/blockscout --namespace besu --values ./values/blockscout-besu.yaml
 ```

 ### 4. Deploy the Genesis chart

 This is the most important chart that gets deployed because it creates the genesis file and keys for the validators and
 bootnodes.

 !!! warning

-    It is important to keep the release names of the bootnodes and validators as per this tutorial i.e. bootnode-n and
+    It is important to keep the release names of the bootnodes and validators as per this tutorial, that is bootnode-n and
     validator-n (for the initial validator pool), where `n` is the node number.
 Any validators created after the initial
     pool can be named to anything that you would like.

-Update the number of validators, accounts, chainId and any parameters in the genesis file in the genesis-besu
+Update the number of validators, accounts, chainId and any parameters in the genesis file in the `genesis-besu`
 [values](https://github.com/ConsenSys/quorum-kubernetes/blob/master/dev/helm/values/genesis-besu.yml) file.
 Then, deploy
 the chart: